 You may also purchase ginger-based teas like the following (2 of my favorites):

 Looking for something to spruce up your veggies and salads?
-This Asian styled dressing uses olive oil and ginger to give you just that in a keto-friendly dressing.
+This Asian styled ginger keto dressing uses olive oil or coconut oil and ginger to give you just that in a keto-friendly dressing.

-You can also purchase Walden Farms sesame ginger dressing which has zero calories and carbohydrates.
+You can also purchase Walden Farms sesame ginger dressing which has zero calories and net carbs.

 Another great way to use ginger is to marinate your meat with crushed or powdered ginger… or both.

-I like to use ginger combined with soy sauce, a bit of vinegar, and other spices to marinate chicken, beef, and even fish.
+A simple keto ginger marinade I like to use is ginger combined with soy sauce or fish sauce, a bit of vinegar, and other spices to marinate chicken, beef, and even fish.

 Is Pickled Ginger Keto Friendly?